ivaramme/Bitacora/README.md

 # Running:

-Try `mvn clean package` and execute the jar file in different servers by using: `java -jar target/Streaming-1.0-SNAPSHOT-jar-with-dependencies.jar`
+Assuming you have a Zookeper and Kafka Cluster, try `mvn clean package` and execute the jar file in different servers by using: `java -jar target/Streaming-1.0-SNAPSHOT-jar-with-dependencies.jar`

 # System Environment Variables (not java variables):